• Skip to content

 Buy Cook It In Cast Iron on Amazon.

 I honestly could make every recipe from this book.
 So of course, I had a hard time choosing just one recipe to start with.
 I think I changed my mind three or four times before settling on this recipe for Teriyaki Chicken Thighs.
-We are definitely teriyaki fans here at my house, and chicken thigh fans, as well.
+We are definitely fans of teriyaki sauce here at my house, and chicken thigh fans, as well.
 So I knew this one would be a home run.

 The method of cooking these chicken thighs is definitely not your normal way of cooking them.
 The trick here is to get the skin on the thighs really crispy, and I’ve never had another technique work this well.
 You heat the skillet until it is very hot in the oven, then switch it to the stove top.
 Once you’ve placed the chicken thighs in the skillet, you want as much of the skin to be in contact with the skillet.
 You do this by placing a weighted Dutch oven on top of the chicken.
 I didn’t want to make a mess of my Dutch oven, so I placed a piece of foil on top of the chicken, then placed my Dutch oven on top.
 Then added a few (unopened) cans of food in the Dutch oven to weigh it down.
 This seriously worked so well – I don’t want to cook chicken any other way now!!